 The card may imply that a particular relationship has been or will be a positive one, perhaps leading to new understanding and opportunities.
 This card may also indicate assistance or help, most notably through emotional support.
 However, if this card is in the “past” position of a spread, it may indicate an unwillingness to let go of a lost love or a refusal to look at the present situation.

 If this card is reversed, it may indicate a time when you are out of sync with those around you.
 It may indicate a destructive love, especially if the querant is in a bad marriage.
-It may refer to romantic or sexual problems which may dominate a person’s life, indicate romantic immaturity, childish fantasies or an inability to fully commit to a mature and loving relationship.
-One other interpretation of a reversed Lovers card is that it may imply one is not loving one’s self.
+It may refer to romantic or sexual problems that may dominate a person’s life, indicate romantic immaturity, childish fantasies, or an inability to fully commit to a mature and loving relationship.
+One other interpretation of a reversed Lovers card is that it may imply one is not loving oneself.
 It may ask the question of how one honors and accepts who they are and encourages consideration of the value one brings to this world.

 This card asks one to choose the path most in alignment with your Highest Good – no matter how hard it might be.
 Trump 6 has a lot to say to us about important choices and how the power of love may help us direct those choices and bring unity through the power of love.